jerryhgladinet/docs/README.md

 # Guide

-Here are CentreStack documents written in the format of reStructuredText and can be built by the Sphinx environment or import into Read The Docs hosting environment.
+Here are CentreStack documents written in the format of reStructuredText and can be built by the Sphinx environment or import into Read The Docs hosting environment, or built locally for HTML output or for PDF/eBook output.

 There is a conf.py file in each document project.
 There is a **prodname** parameter you can change before you build the doc into HTML files.
 There are two other parameters - **copyright** and **author**.